 There is only one aspect of a low carb diet that remains challenging to me, and that is coming up with creative vegetable dishes on the spot.
-I tend to reach for the frozen vegetables and add butter and salt.
+I got in the habit on slow carb to reach for the frozen vegetables and add butter and salt.

 While there is nothing wrong with the simple frozen spinach with lots of butter, it does get tiring after a while, especially if you are making vegetables that the rest of the family will enjoy also.